 - If the box is checked, when the share is saved, the link will be automatically sent to the email entered above.

 - This method could have potential issues depending on the email software the recipient uses but should be fine for most cases.

 - If the box is unchecked when the share is saved the link will pop up in another dialog making it easy to copy and paste to share with the user.

 - Uncheck any section names under the heading shared sections to not show them to the user using that shared link

 - A good use of our feature to customise individual workpapers is to personalise shares on a client by client basis.

-- When a shared link is opened for the first time on a browser, the user will see a dialog where they can confirm their details
+- When a shared link is opened, the user will see a dialog where they can confirm their details

 - They will then see the shared page and be able to complete all work on it.